feathersjs/docs/guides/chat/frontend.md

 ## Displaying the login/signup or chat page

-Next we will add two functions that show the login and chat page where we will also add a list of the 25 newest chat messages and the registered users.
+Next, we'll add two functions to display the login and chat page, where we'll also add a list of the 25 newest chat messages and the registered users.

 ```js
 // Show the login page